 The smaller cue ball is still used when the game is played on tables without a coin mechanism, a so-called ‘free-play’ table.

-Since the introduction of the game the object ball to pocket ratio has remained approximately the same as that of snooker.
-The tightest of pockets are favoured for matches played at the highest level.
+Since the introduction of the game the object ball to pocket ratio has remained approximately the same as that of snooker, although the tightest of pockets are often favoured for matches played at the highest level.

 The reduced size of the cue ball used in this form of pool (compared to both snooker and American pool balls) is an important factor in determining cue specifications, such as the optimum weight and tip diameter.